GWR railcars: Operational history

 The prototype unit, No. 1, made its first run on 1 December 1933 between London Paddington and Reading with a large number of press representatives.
 Three days later this unit entered public service between Slough, Windsor and Didcot.

-Soon after this the GWR ordered the next three production units, nos.
+Soon after this, the GWR ordered the next three production units, Nos.
 2 to 4, which were built with two engines (instead of one) which allowed them to reach a maximum speed of 80 mph, and included a buffet.
 These units were delivered in July 1934 and entered service on 15 July 1934 between Birmingham Snow Hill and Cardiff General.
-This was the first long distance diesel express service in Britain, and covered the 117.5 miles miles between Birmingham and Cardiff in 2 hours 20 minutes.
-This was intended as a businessman's service, fares were charged at the normal rate, however bookings were limited by the 44 seats of the railcar.
+This was the first long-distance diesel express service in Britain, and covered the 117.5 miles miles between Birmingham and Cardiff in 2 hours 20 minutes.
+This was intended as a businessman's service; fares were charged at the normal rate, although bookings were limited by the 44 seats of the railcar.

-The next three units, nos.
+The next three units, Nos.
 5 to 7, entered service in July 1935 and had 70 seats.
-These were used on services between London, Oxford and Hereford.
-The next batches of railcars numbered 8 to 34 were of various different designs and entered service in batches between 1936 and 1941, two of these (nos.
-17 and 34) were designed for express parcels services rather than passenger services.
+They were used on services between London, Oxford and Hereford.
+The next batches of railcars numbered 8 to 34 were of various designs and entered service in batches between 1936 and 1941.
+Two of these (17 and 34) were designed for express parcels services rather than passenger services.

 The earlier units operated as single railcars.
-The final four, numbered 35 to 38, were twin coupled units with the driving cabs situated at the outer ends of the set, these were in effect the forerunners of today's diesel multiple units (DMUs).
-These had the capacity for 104 passengers, however a standard corridor coach could be installed between the two cars, and this could increase the seating capacity to 184.
+The final four, numbered 35 to 38, were twin coupled units with the driving cabs at the outer ends of the set, and were the forerunners of today's diesel multiple units.
+These had the capacity for 104 passengers, and a standard corridor coach could be installed between the two cars to increase the seating capacity to 184.
 These were introduced in November 1941 and worked the Birmingham-Cardiff service.